-- Name the microstructures of the neurological system and describe their functions, including impulse conduction and neurotransmitters.
+- Naming the primary structures of the central nervous system and describing their functions, including impulse conduction and neurotransmitters.

-- List the macrostructures of the neurological system and identify their locations in the body.
+- Describing the major functions of the neurological system's macrostructures and their locations in the body.

-- Explain the intracranial dynamics of the neurological system including the Monroe-Kellie hypothesis and auto-regulation of intracranial pressure.
+- Explaining the intracranial dynamics of the neurological system including the Monroe-Kellie hypothesis and intracranial pressure.

-- Identify types and causes of herniation syndromes.
+- Identifying types and causes of herniation syndromes.

-- Identify common diagnostic tests used for neurological assessment and diagnosis including use, data generated, and related nursing protocols.
+- Summarizing the steps involved in basic and complex neurological assessment and identifying common diagnostic tests used for neurological assessment and diagnosis including use, data generated, and related nursing protocols.

 Brain and Spinal Cord Injuries

-- Define traumatic brain injury and identify the various types of injury.
+- Defining traumatic brain injury and identifying the various types of injury.

-- Describe the treatment guidelines for traumatic brain injuries (TBIs), including special nursing care considerations.
+- Describing the treatment guidelines for traumatic brain injuries (TBIs), including special nursing care considerations.

-- Name the steps critical to "initial care" for TBI victims.
+- Naming the steps critical to “initial care” for traumatic brain injury victims.

-- Describe treatment and patient care considerations for patients with spinal cord injuries.
+- Describing treatment and patient care considerations for patients with spinal cord injuries.

 Disease States and Medications

-- Identify the various neuromuscular diseases, and diagnosis and treatment for each.
+- Identifying the various neuromuscular diseases and diagnosis and treatment for each.

-- Identify the various brain tumors and therapeutic treatments available.
+- Identifying the various brain tumors and therapeutic treatments available.

-- Identify the various medications utilized in the neuroscience arena.
+- Identifying the various medications utilized in the neuroscience arena.

 Pulmonary (5.0 CNEs):